dug12345/github-powershell/README.md

 5. To display GitHub users whose AD entry has been disabled allowing return of GitHub license

-      ./Get-ListGitHubUsersToRemove.ps1

-      This will install the GitHubPowerShell module and enable the RSAT-AD-Tools windows feature (if needed)
+      ./Show-GitHubUsersToRemove.ps1

-      Displays list of GitHub users in TBCTSystems organization whose AD entry has been disabled
+      Displays on the console a list of GitHub users in TBCTSystems organization whose AD entry has been disabled

 6. To generate a CSV list of all GitHub members

-     ./Get-AllGitHubHusers.ps1
+     ./Export-AllGitHubHusers.ps1

      The generated list will be in GitHubUsers.csv

 7. To generate a CSV list of all GitHub members sorted by team

-     ./Get-GitHubTeamMembers.ps1
+     ./Export-GitHubTeamMembers.ps1

      The generated list will be in GitHubTeamMembers.csv